rafatoullie/Cloud-Server-for-ICT171/README.md

 # Overview
 I have chosen to make a blog page using wordpress for my project, I will also be including a script that backs up the data for my page everyday.

+Following the instructions on our assignment doocument, I will try to write up my documentation in a way that would make it easy to replicate, I am taking inspiration from how our lab work was written.